pburkholder/cheffian-patterns/README.md

 - all patterns are described in file in the top level directory
 - the patterns are organized around general topics as follows:
-  - _language_ patterns: apply to using the Chef and Ruby language within a cookbook.
+  - _language_ patterns: apply to using the Chef and Ruby language within a cookbook (lump in with cookbook?)
-  - _cookbook_ patterns: apply to using cookbooks together as units describing and application or infrastructure.
+  - [_cookbook_ patterns](./wiki/cookbook_patterns): apply to using cookbooks together as units describing and application or infrastructure.
 This includes using _roles_, _environments_, _policyfiles_, etc. since those are all about getting cookbooks to work together rationally in the context of converging a node to do usefule work.
-  - _server_ patterns: apply to running your Chef server, or Hosted Chef, or doing without a server entirely
+  - [_server_ patterns](./wiki/server_patterns): apply to running your Chef server, or Hosted Chef, or doing without a server entirely
-  - _operating_ patterns: apply to using Chef servers and clients together, including _orchestration_
+  - _operating_ patterns: apply to using Chef servers and clients together, including _orchestration_ (lump in with implementation?)
-  - _implementation_ patterns: apply to using these technologies together in ways that aren't captured by above topics.
+  - [_implementation_ patterns](./wiki/implementation_patterns): apply to using these technologies together in ways that aren't captured by above topics.
-  - _cultural_ patterns: apply to technology-independent patterns of success.
+  - [_cultural_ patterns](./wiki/cultural_patterns): apply to technology-independent patterns of success.
 - each pattern should be named as `topic_(bp|ap|pat)-short-description.md` to enable rational sorting, where bp='bestpractice', ap='anitpattern', pat='pattern'.
 Examples:
   - 'language_pat-use-common-idioms.md'
   - 'cultural_pat-demonstrate-relentlessly.md'